CASPer and Duet: The Facts (2025-2026)

 We have found that commercially available “CASPer test prep” is misleading and not necessary.

-How do I register for CASPer, Snapshot and Duet?
+How do I register for CASPer and Duet?

 If you’ve decided to take the Casper exams, the first step is to register for Altus Suite online.
 You can sign up to take the exams and select a Casper testing date on the website.
-After finishing this part of the test, you will be able to take the Snapshot and Duet sections any time within 10 days.
-The registration cost for all three tests is $12, and applicants will have to pay an additional $12 for each school on their list.
+After finishing this part of the test, you will be able to take the Duet sections any time within 10 days.
+The registration cost for all three tests is $85 for seven schools and $18 for each additional school..

 Who evaluates my CASPer responses?